 Everything you need to know about The Twilight Zone in the West End

-The Twilight Zone made its West End premiere at the Ambassadors Theatre in March 2019.
-After a successful run at the Almeida Theatre in 2017, what can audiences expect from the mystifying production?
+After a successful run at the Almeida Theatre in 2017, what can audiences expect from the mystifying production of The Twilight Zone?

 What is The Twilight Zone about?

 Inspired by the cult television show that aired on CBS in the 1950’s, The Twilight Zone expertly blends storylines and characters from the programme.
 The result is a production that’s meant to spook, shock and horrify audiences.

 When the programme was first aired in 1959, it was one of the first programmes of its kind.
 A science fiction/psychological thriller, the show has inspired countless episodes of The Simpsons and shows including Black Mirror and Mad Men.
 Each episode has a self-contained narrative, giving audiences the chance to reflect on current politics and issues in society.